ntd284/NguyenTuanDuong-etl-assignment/README.md

 ```

 <b>3.
 Data Loading (load.py)</b>
-This script saves the transformed data to a file or database.
+This script saves the transformed data to a mysql.
 ```
 import mysql.connector
 import pandas as pd